This Step: Get a Drivers License

 - Provide a signed and notarized driving affidavit for 40 hours of practice driving.
 This is located on the last page of the Parent Teen Driving Guide

 - Have your parent or legal guardian sign your driver’s license application with you; legal guardians must present a certified copy (with an embossed seal from the court) of the court order granting guardianship

-- Provide a signed and notarized Georgia DDS Certificate of Attendance form from your school
+- Provide a signed and notarized Georgia DDS Certificate of Attendance (Form DS-1) from your school

 - Present your Alcohol and Dug Awareness Program (ADAP) card

 Get Your Provisional Class D License―Younger than 18

 Pass the road test, and you’ll receive a Class D provisional license.
 Hang on to this until you graduate to a regular Class C license and mind the following restrictions: